ArkLabsHQ/introspector/README.md

 ```

 ### SubmitIntent

-Submits an unsigned intent proof for signing.
-Executes Arkade scripts on the intent proof and signs it.
-Must be used before registration of the intent.
+Signs an intent proof after validating the register message and executing Arkade scripts on the proof transaction.
+Must be called before intent registration.

 **Endpoint**: `POST /v1/intent`